nuxeh/url-bot-rs/README.md

 - Usage is printed by providing `--help` on run.
 - To print additional runtime information, add `-v` or `--verbose`.
-The level of verbosity can be increased by adding extra `v`s; at higher levels of verbosity IRC messages received, HTTP reponse headers, and information regarding resolution of URLs, such as cookies set, can be printed.
+The level of verbosity can be increased by adding extra `v`s; at higher levels of verbosity IRC messages received, HTTP response headers, and information regarding resolution of URLs, such as cookies set, can be printed.

 ## Additional CLI tools